ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 For the full startup options, please refer to the [docs](https://www.coppeliarobotics.com/helpFiles/en/commandLine.htm).

-This might complain there is no ZMQ or Zero-MQ library available, or that certain python packages are not installed.
-The troubleshooting section at the end explains how to fix this.

 The executable takes several commandline arguments, one of them being the scene to load.
 So, to load CoppeliaSim with a scene, for example, the `./scenes/Robobo_Scene.ttt`, you can simply run `./CoppeliaSim/coppeliaSim ./scenes/Robobo_Scene.ttt` or similar for your OS.

 If all this worked, you have installed CoppeliaSim correctly.
-Just copy-paste this `CoppeliaSim` directory (or, on macOS, `coppeliaSim.app` file) around, from this example directory to the `full_project_set` example to your own project directory to make sure it's available everywhere.
+Just copy-paste this `CoppeliaSim` directory (or, on macOS, `coppeliaSim.app` file) around, from this example directory to the `full_project_setup` example to your own project directory to make sure it's available everywhere.

 You can now open it, and click and move around a bit.
 It's admittedly a rather awkward UI, but you'll need to be somewhat familiar with it.

 One thing you'll notice is little text/script icons next to some nodes in the Scene, mostly on the Robobo.
 These are Lua scripts that are running on the CoppeliaSim side.
 Double-click the script symbol to open them.

-#### Advanced usage of `start_coppelia_sim`

-This `./scripts/start_coppelia_sim.sh`, `".zsh` on macOS, or `".ps1` on Windows, script has two more optional parameters.

-The first is the TCP port to start CoppeliaSim under.
-As said eariler, by default, this is port 19999, but, you can set this to any port you like by providing this second argument.
-This is useful if you want to run multiple instances of CoppeliaSim when training your models.

-The second optional argument is `-h` on Unix or `-headless` on Windows as a last argument.
-This starts CoppeliaSim in headless mode.
-It still uses your GPU (we have a camera, after all,) but it no longer renders to the screen, drastically improving performance.
-To keep the scripts simple, you have to specify this as the third argument, meaning you cannot pass it if you did not also specify the TCP port.

-One thing to note when starting CoppeliaSim is that it expects a TTY to be conected.
-Because of this, you sadly cannot run it with `coppeliaSim.sh &`, and launch multiple instances from one terminal.
-If you do find a way to do this do let us know.

 ## Lua